 - Heat cramps

 Prolonged exposure to heat could also aggravate any pre-existing chronic conditions such as respiratory, cerebral, and cardiovascular disease.
 Always consult a medical professional before using a hot tub if you have any underlying conditions.

 How long does a hot tub take to heat up?

-Most hot tubs will rise between 3 to 6 degrees per hour, taking anywhere between 4 to 20 hours to reach the correct temperature.
-If you want to speed up the process, make sure to leave the cover on so the heat can’t escape.
-The temperature of the air outside can also be a factor, so the warmer it is the quicker your hot tub will heat up.
+Most hot tubs will rise between 3 to 6 degrees per hour, taking anywhere between 4 and 20 hours to reach the correct temperature.
+If you want to speed up the process, leave the thermal cover on so heat can’t escape.
+The warmer it is outside, the quicker your hot tub will heat up.

-The good thing about hot tubs is that they maintain their heat, meaning you will only have to wait for your tub to heat up if you’re setting it up for the first time or you have drained the water.
+The good thing about hot tubs is that they maintain their heat, meaning you only need to wait for your hot tub to heat up if you’re setting it up for the first time, or have just refilled it with fresh water.

 How to change hot tub temperature

-Most hot tubs will have an electronic control panel that is used to maintain or adjust the water’s temperature.
-This will display the current reading of the water, in which you can decide whether you want to increase or decrease the temperature.
-The buttons on your control panel should be clearly labelled, usually with a plus and minus symbol.
-Use the plus to increase the temperature by one degree or the minus if you want to decrease it.
+Most hot tubs have an electronic control panel that’s used to maintain or adjust the water’s temperature.
+This will display the current temperature, so you can decide whether you want to increase or decrease it.
+The buttons on the control panel will be clearly labelled, usually with a + to increase the temperature and a – to decrease it.

 Hot tub temperature when not in use